Carrier Frequency configuration and synchronisation

 If you are using several modules of this type and set carrier fre-

-quency supply, you should synchronize the carrier frequencies of
+frequency supply, you should synchronise the carrier frequencies of

 the modules, because otherwise crosstalk can occur between the